canonical/lxd/doc/instances.md

 IP addresses must be manually specified using either one or both of `ipv4.address` and `ipv6.address` settings before the instance is started.

-It sets up a veth pair between host and instance and then configures the following link-local gateway IPs on the host end which are then set as the default gateways in the instance:
+It sets up a veth pair between host and instance for containers or a tap device for virtual machines and then configures the following link-local gateway IPs on the host end:

   169.254.0.1
   fe80::1

+For containers these are automatically set as default gateways in the instance.
+Addresses and gateways for virtual machines will need to be configured using cloud-init or similar mechanisms.

-It then configures static routes on the host pointing to the instance's veth interface for all of the instance's IPs.
+It then configures static routes on the host pointing to the instance's veth/tap interface for all of the instance's IPs.

 This nic can operate with and without a `parent` network interface set.